Nova’s Puppies Are Now Four Weeks Old

 Day 11

-Another milestone was reached later in the week – Eyes Opening.
+Another milestone was reached later in the week –ย Eyes Opening.
 Puppy’s eyes open between day 10 and day 14.
-On day 11, I was excited to notice that Yellow Girl had opened her eyes.
-Seeing the puppies look back at me is always exciting – I think they look more “alive”!
+On day 11, I was excited to notice that Brown collar boy had opened his eyes.
+Over the next few days, all the puppies’ eyes opened.
+It is always so exciting when I see the puppies look back at me.

 Looking Back at Week Two